 Regulatory Manager Natasha Tod says air quality testing was carried out to assess whether leaks and water damage in the library building posed a risk to the health and safety of staff and customers.

-Two serious types of mould were found on both levels of the building, which are common in water-damaged areas, and there are leaks and water damage in the Library.(one of the moulds was the toxic stachybotrys mould see photo on right)
+Two serious types of mould were found on both levels of the building, which are common in water-damaged areas, and there are leaks and water damage in the Library.(one of the moulds was the toxic stachybotrys mould see photo on right).
+Click here to learn how to prevent flooring concerns

 “Expert contractors have been on site this week and the level of toxic mould in the building is more widespread than they first